alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 and that yield a lot of power (3.5 W nominal) at 6 grams.
 These panels should be able to power the propellers directly.
-If we can leave the battery only to power the Arduino nano, it will be able of 50+ hours of operation.
+If we can leave the battery only to power the Arduino nano, it will be able of 25+ hours of operation.
+They represent an interesting project extension.

 ## 🏮 Outer Hull